 Test Optional Policy Extended through 2025

-Bentley is suspending the standardized test score requirement for first-year and transfer students through academic year 2023-2024.
-This applies to both domestic and international applicants applying for admission for spring 2023, fall 2023, and spring 2024.
+The standardized test score requirement for first-year and transfer students remains optional through 2025.
+This applies to both domestic and international applicants applying for admission for fall 2023, spring 2024, fall 2024, spring 2025, and fall 2025.
 You may choose to submit standardized test scores if you want them to be considered in the review for admission and scholarship programs.
 However, if you are not able to submit test scores, or choose not to, your application will not be disadvantaged.
 Test scores have always been just one of several factors taken into consideration in the admission decision.
 Your secondary school curriculum and the grades you earn carry more weight in the admission review process as they represent your achievements over a sustained period of time.

 If you are a non-native English speaker, you are still required to demonstrate English language proficiency through your results of the TOEFL, IELTS, Cambridge English Assessment, Michigan English Test (MET) or Duolingo exam; all of which offer online testing.

 |Application Type||Application Deadline||Decision Notification||Enrollment Deposit Deadline|